 Sherlock was able to have an enormous and real effect on real life because the logical method he uses works in everyday life as well.
 Conan Doyle had been inspired by his university lecturers to utilize all the things he learned from them.
 He did this using the form of the tale, and he himself experienced how handy they come in his own life.
 Without any doubt the British detective has an effect on both the real and the fantasy world.
 Whether we accept it or not, both worlds have their own rules, and these aren’t necessarily bad ones.
 Nature has its own rules as well: the Earth rotates in one direction, seasons follow each other, we land on the ground after a jump, and we have to keep the traffic regulations.
 These rules mean not only obligation, their main aim is protection against chaos and tragedies.
 Just think of it: breaking traffic regulations may result in the death of other people or animals.
 Keeping the laws, rules, regulations and habits is our interest and that of our environment as well.
 In addition, these create traditions, and traditions connect generations.

 This is true in the world of fantasy as well.
-Fans of Lord of the Rings accept that Bilbo Baggins’s dragon is clever, just like Star Wars fans accept Luke Skywalker being a good character.
+Fans of Lord of the Rings accept that Gandalf is a smart wizard, just like Star Wars fans accept Luke Skywalker being a good character.
 They would be shocked if someone would say the opposite, because these fictional characters are determined by their features.
-In the fantasy world the dragon’s wisdom and the jedi’s goodness are facts.
+In the fantasy world the Gandalf’s wisdom and the jedi’s goodness are facts.
 Sherlock Holmes teaches us to accept the facts.
 He doesn’t judge others depending on their origin, financial position or skin color.
 His judgement is always based on revealed intents and deeds.
 He deserves to be judged as humanely as he does it with others – it is the least that belongs him, whom is referred to as a living person for almost two hundred years.
 He makes our world a better place, and he’s a good-natured genius.